Is It Risky to be Dishonest with Your Doctor About Occasional Substance Use?You are here:

-Are you keeping your drug and alcohol use a secret from your doctor?
+Are you keeping your occasional substance use a secret from your doctor?
 If so, you should know that being dishonest with him is putting your health at risk.

 Understandably, you don’t want to tell your doctor about the drugs or alcohol you consume.
 But, you rely on your primary care physician to provide effective health care.
 If he is unaware of your substance use, he can’t make informed decisions about your treatment.